AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/webhookapis.md

 3. Select **Create API**.
 4. From the Actions drop-down list, select **Create Resource**.
-5. Check the “Configure as proxy resource” option and enter “validate” as the Resource Name and “{proxy+}” in the Resource Path.
+5. Check the “Configure as proxy resource” option and enter `validate` as the Resource Name and `{proxy+}` in the Resource Path.
 6. Leave the “Enable API Gateway CORS” option unchecked and select **Create Resource**.
 7. Keep the Lambda Function Proxy selected as the Integration type and select the region where you have created your Lambda function in the Lambda region drop-down list (probably it’s the same region where you are creating the API Gateway).
 8. Enter “validate” as the Lambda Function and select **Save**.